NBA 2K: NBA 2K25

 NBA 2K25 MyTEAM Mobile was released on November 29, 2024.

 NBA 2K All Star

 NBA 2K All Star is a mobile game developed by 2K Sports and published by Tencent, primarily targeting the Chinese market.
 The game is basically the mobile version of NBA 2K Online 2, it was released on March 25, 2025.

 NBA 2K26

 NBA 2K26 was announced on July 8, 2025.
 The cover athletes are Shai Gilgeous-Alexander and Angel Reese.
-It will be released on September 5, 2025.
+It was released on September 5, 2025.
+The games introduced ProPlay Motion technology, incorporating new animation systems intended to produced smoother and more responsive gameplay.